unyt-org/uix/docs/manual/4 Components.md

 ### External style files

-To apply css styles to a component in a module `my_component.ts`, you can create a file next to the module file, called `my_component.css`.
+To apply css styles to a component in a module `my_component.ts`, you can create a CSS or SCSS file next to the module file, called `my_component.css` or `my_component.scss`.

-If the component extends `UIX.ShadowDOMComponent`, the styles declared in this file are automatically adopted for all instances of the component and are not exposed to other components.
+The styles declared in this file are automatically adopted for all instances of the component and are not exposed to other components.

-For components that don't extend `UIX.ShadowDOMComponent`, the styles from `my_component.css` are added as to the global style declaration.
-In this case it is your responsibility to make sure that your style declarations don't have any side effects for other components.
+You can use the `:host` selector to access the component root element (also when not using a shadow dom).

-For general global styles, you can add an `entrypoint.css` file next to the `entrypoint.ts` file.
+For general global styles, you can add an `entrypoint.(s)css` file next to the `entrypoint.ts` file.

 ### Inline styles